JAVA-FULLSTACK-GROUP-F/Repo-Zero-Hunger/Analyse System F.md

 Consuming the right balance of essential [vitamins, minerals, and other nutrients] to [support] good health and [meet basic nutritional needs], despite limited access to food.

 ##  What affects the nutrition intake
-### Food availability
+### 1)Food availability
-### Food affordability
+### 2)Food affordability
-### Food preferences
+### 3)Food preferences
-### Age and life stage: For example, [Infants, children, pregnant women, and older adults] have different nutrient requirements than [healthy adults].
+### 4)Age and life stage:
+For example, [Infants, children, pregnant women, and older adults] have different nutrient requirements than [healthy adults].
+### 5)Medical conditions:
-### Medical conditions: For example, individuals with celiac [disease] may have [difficulty absorbing nutrients from gluten-containing foods.]
+For example, individuals with celiac [disease] may have [difficulty absorbing nutrients from gluten-containing foods.]
+### 6)Medications:
-### Medications:  For example, some antibiotics can interfere with the absorption of certain vitamins and minerals.
+For example, some antibiotics can interfere with the absorption of certain vitamins and minerals.
+### 7)Lifestyle factors:
-### Lifestyle factors: Alcohol and drug use can interfere with nutrient absorption, while smoking can increase the body's need for certain vitamins and minerals.
+Alcohol and drug use can interfere with nutrient absorption, while smoking can increase the body's need for certain vitamins and minerals.
 Stress can also impact nutrient absorption and utilization.